DevulapalliSrujan/AJIO-SALES/README.md

 The AJIO Sales Dashboard is a data visualization project that helps analyze e-commerce sales performance.
-It provides insights into revenue, profit, customer trends, and top-selling products to support business decisions.
+It provides insights into revenue, profit, customer trends, and top-selling products to supports business decisions.

-Features
+🎯 Features

 Tracks total sales, profit, and order trends.